microsoftgraph/python-sample-pagination/README.md

 The following diagram shows how this works in practice, using the ```me/messages``` endpoint as an example.

-/// run pagination.py as covered above

 ![pagination example](static/images/pagination-example.png)

 The [pagination.py](https://github.com/microsoftgraph/python-sample-pagination/blob/master/pagination.py) sample in this repo provides an interactive demonstration of how it works.
+Follow the [Installation](#installation) instructions to install the sample, and then run it as follows:

+* At the command prompt: ```python pagination.py```
+* Navigate a browser to [http://localhost:5000](http://localhost:5000)
+* Choose **Connect** and authenticate with a Microsoft identity (organization account or Microsoft Account)

-After you install and run the sample, authenticate under your identity and you'll see the following page listing your most recent 10 messages:
+You'll then see the following page listing your most recent 10 messages:

 ![most recent 10 messages](static/images/pagination-sample.png)